theia-ide/theia-callhierarchy-extension/README.md

-# Hello World Extension Example
+# Theia - Call Hierarchy Extension

-The example of how to build the Theia-based applications with the theia-callhierarchy.
+The example of how to build a Theia-based application with the Call Hierarchy extension.

 ## Getting started